graystevens/laravel-head/README.md

 	$ php artisan config:publish gwnobots/laravel-head

-You do not need to add a Facade in app/config/app.php, as this package's Facade is already registered within its ServiceProvider (see posts from [Philip Brown](http://culttt.com/2013/06/24/creating-a-laravel-4-package/) and [Chris Fidao](http://fideloper.com/create-facade-laravel-4)).
+You do not need to add an Alias in app/config/app.php, as it is already registered within the ServiceProvider (see posts from [Philip Brown](http://culttt.com/2013/06/24/creating-a-laravel-4-package/) and [Chris Fidao](http://fideloper.com/create-facade-laravel-4)).

 ## Usage